Me

 Cryptography addresses the digital equivalent of one of our most basic human needs: (personal) integrity and protection.

-More concretely, cryptography protects the integrity and confidentiality of our digital data.
-This data might represent personal or confidential communication, sensitive documents, or financial assets.
-For this purpose, cryptography uses (the language of) mathematics.
-By doing so, it not only inherits the beauty of mathematics but also brings mathematics to the intersection of information security and privacy.
+More concretely, cryptography protects the integrity of our digital data.
+This data might represent personal or confidential communication, sensitive documents, financial assets, or simply a space where we explore the world and ourselves.
+For this purpose, cryptography uses (the universal language of) mathematics.

 In its capacity as a technological safeguard, cryptography also strengthens our integrity as individuals, society, and economic community.
 I argue that the net benefit of (properly designed and implemented) cryptographic technology provides a substantial social and economic good.